 Characterized by sleek lines, minimalist design aspects, and bold colors, mid-century modern pieces are extremely popular right now.
 These retro-inspired sofas are modeled after design elements from the mid-1930s to the mid-1960s, when geometry was very in, so you'll usually find clean, rectangular shapes and aesthetically-pleasing symmetry.
 They're also usually lower to the ground and have a Scandinavian-inspired feel that subscribes to the "less is more" mindset.

-Built with a hardwood frame and solid wood legs, the Divana Roma mid-century modern sofa has all the characteristics described above.
-It also has a Chesterfield backrest (more on that style soon) which helps to warm up the style and gives the eye something to focus on.
-As for buyer feedback, reviewers have given it a 4.6-star rating.
-They "love the smooth lines and mellow color of this sofa," and say it adds a "touch a sophistication to any space."
-You can get this one in nine different colors, including bold magenta, bright red, and even gray with rainbow buttons.
+Built with a hardwood frame and solid wood legs, the Modway mid-century modern sofa has all the characteristics described above.
+It also has a Chesterfield backrest (more on that style soon) which helps to warm up the style and give the eye something to focus on.
+As for buyer feedback, reviewers have given it a 4.5-star rating.
+They "love the color and the quality of this sofa," and say it "looks great in [their] home."
+You can get this one in eight different colors, including bold magenta, bright red, and even gray with rainbow buttons.

 It's important to note, however, that mid-century modern comes in many different looks.
 The Aime sofa, for example, is technically a Bridgewater with removable back cushions (which are overstuffed and extremely stylish).
 Still, because of its wide seat, low arms, and pin legs, this is exactly the type of sofa you'd see in a chic apartment in Mad Men.

-This pick is a must-have for 2020 because it expertly marries comfort with luxe, modern details.
-It's available in over 50 colors, all of which blend beatifully with the gold accents.
+This pick is a must-have for 2021 because it expertly marries comfort with luxe, modern details.
+It's available in tons of colors, all of which blend beautifully with the gold accents.
 Needless to say, buyers are thrilled: "Best investment I've ever made," one wrote.
 "It's stunning."